VisTrails/VisTrails/doc/usersguide/example_scikit_learn.rst

 Introduction to scikit-Learn
 ============================
 `scikit-learn <http://scikit-learn.org>`_ is a python based open-source machine learning library.
-It provides implementation of popular machine learning algorithms together with evaluation and preprocessing utilities.
+It provides implementations of popular machine learning algorithms together with evaluation and preprocessing utilities.
 For more information, refer to the `extensive documentation <http://scikit-learn.org/stable/documentation.html>`_.